pearlxcore/Huawei-Router-Tool/README.md

 # Huawei Router Tool

 Tool to interact with Huawei router using its API.
 This tool work with most Huawei router.
+**This project has been abandoned** .
+Feel free to fork and improve it, if you'd like.

 ![image](https://user-images.githubusercontent.com/36906814/66816808-46371700-ef6d-11e9-94b5-3b8748d45317.png)